 Graduate Student Financial Assistance

 Graduate students are eligible for work-study and graduate assistantship financial aid programs in addition to, or in replacement of, student loans.
 These positions are awarded on a competitive basis.
 For more information, contact the Graduate Admissions Office at 717-477-1213 or firstname.lastname@example.org.
-You can also contact the School of Graduate Studies at 717-477-1148 or email@example.com.
+You can also contact The Graduate School at 717-477-1148 or email@example.com.

 A variety of financial aid options are available for graduate students.